 These stock alerts may need to be updated from time to time to account for seasonal changes in demand and other factors, but they are some of the most helpful tools out there to prevent stockouts and minimize carrying costs.
 You can analyze the sales trends of each of your products to determine their stock alert levels and make adjustments to them from time to time.

 THE FINAL TIP: USE BOXSTORM’S ONLINE INVENTORY MANAGEMENT SOLUTION

-Boxstorm is an online inventory management solution that comes in four versions.
-The most advanced version, Boxstorm Ultimate, offers integrations with QuickBooks Online, Shopify, Stripe, and other solutions to keep your inventory, accounting, and ecommerce platforms connected.
+Boxstorm is an online inventory management solution that comes in two versions.
+The ultimate version, Boxstorm Pro, offers integrations with QuickBooks Online, Shopify, Stripe, and other solutions to keep your inventory, accounting, and ecommerce platforms connected.
 You can also use it to work with multiple locations, assign default vendors to items, set up stock alerts, and do many additional things to manage your inventory on any Internet-connected device.

-Sign up for a free account with Boxstorm Forever Free to get started!
+Sign up for a free account with Boxstorm Free to get started!

 Follow these simple tips to effectively manage your inventory as you sell products online:

 - Integrate your inventory management solution with your ecommerce accounts.

 - Create stock alerts for all of your items.

 - Make a backup plan in case you ever have an order fulfillment problem.

 - Use an online inventory management solution like Boxstorm.